What a feast it was!

 The 2024 Air Chéilidh team

-Experience Gaelic hospitality and discover what Gaelic language and culture mean to you.
+Experiencing Gaelic hospitality.
+Re-discovering and re-authoring what Gaelic language and culture mean to us.

 For many English speakers, céilidh conjures up images of a musical gathering in a hall or pub where you pay to be entertained.
 But in Scottish Gaelic, a céilidh is a visit, where news is exchanged, stories and maybe some tunes or songs are shared, accompanied by tea and a bite to eat.
 A céilidh is a participatory affair, where you leave a bit more knowledgeable and uplifted than when you arrived.
 It is time well spent.